feathersui/feathersui-website/learn/as3-starling/sdk/build-binary-distribution.md

 - A _binary distribution_ of the Feathers SDK [(available from Github)](https://github.com/feathersui/feathersui-starling-sdk/releases)
 - [Apache Ant](https://ant.apache.org) 1.9.1 or newer
-- Java 8 update 101 or newer
+- Java OpenJDK 8 or newer

+    > A variety of vendors offer free Java OpenJDK builds that work well.
+If you’re not sure which one to choose, a good option is [Temurin OpenJDK from Adoptium.net](https://adoptium.net/).

 ## Build Steps